SaskiaPacker/potters-club/README.md

 ### Video
 ![video](/assets/images-readme/video.png)
-Below the reviews page is a video, I wanted it to be fun and interactive and show the audience how easy it is to make a mug and how fun it can be.
+Below the reviews page is a video.
+I wanted it to be fun and interactive and show the audience how easy it is to make a mug and how fun it can be.
 Also to show them the process of making something from clay.

 ### Classes
 ![classes description](/assets/images-readme/classes-image.png)